 - Visitors to your page in the last 30, 60, 90 days

-- Visitors who spent more than 10 seconds on your site.
-Sure, staying and looking around shows some intent, but I’d still consider them TOFU
+- Visitors who spent more than 10 seconds on your site looking around

 - Number of pages visited on the site.
-Again, shows some intent because they’re browsing, but still considered a bit TOFU
+This shows some intent because they’re browsing but still considered a bit TOFU

-Exclusions are important.
-We want to be sure that we’re getting our ads in front of the right audience.
-By refining our audience we can potentially save money and increase the quality of leads.
+Exclusions are important to get your ads in front of the right audience.
+By refining our audience, we potentially save money and increase the quality of leads.

-Building audiences with Google Analytics is like creating your own secret sauce.
-You can build audiences easily in Google Ads based on page visitors to specific URLs, but you can get even more granular with Google Analytics.
+Building audiences with Google Analytics is like creating your own secret metric sauce.
+Sure, you can build audiences quickly in Google Ads based on page visitors to specific URLs, but Google Analytics gets you even more granular.

 Here are a few types of audiences I’ve found useful in Google Analytics:

-This audience is made up of visitors who spent a certain amount of time on your website.
+This audience spent a certain amount of time on your website.

 In Google Analytics, under Goal Conversions, look at the average time people who convert spend on your site.
 Use that as a starting point and remarket to people who were on your site that long or longer without converting.